Malawi at the 2020 Summer Olympics

 Malawi competed at the 2020 Summer Olympics in Tokyo.
-Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
+Originally scheduled to take place from July 24 to August 9, 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's eleventh appearance at the Summer Olympics.
 Malawi did not attend the 1976 Summer Olympics in Montreal and the 1980 Summer Olympics in Moscow, because of its support to the African and United States-led boycott.

 Competitors

 The following is the list of number of competitors in the Games.

 Archery

 Malawi received an invitation from the Tripartite Commission to send a male archer for the second consecutive time to the Olympic tournament.

 Athletics

 Malawi received a universality slot from World Athletics to send a female track and field athlete to the Olympics.